edjw/stop-targeting-ads-me/about.md

 *Stop Targeting Ads at Me* takes a different approach to the ad industry.
 This website suggests ways of turning off targeting within the user profile of each service or across every service on a single device.
 This means you only have to turn off the targeting once for each service or product you use.
 Your choice should then apply everywhere you are logged in, including on different browsers and devices.

-### Re-using the data from this website

-**[An always up-to-date JSON file](/api/api.json) is available** which, for each of the services on this website, contains: the name(s), link to the page on this website, opt-out link(s), and opt-out instructions.

 ### Limitations

 After you turn off this targeting, you will still be served with advertising.
 But this advertising should not be based on this behavioural and demographic data any more.
 In some cases, you may still be served with ads based on your rough location or the content of the website you're on.

 The websites, apps, and products on this website currently skew a bit towards those which are popular in the UK.

+### Re-using the data from this website

+Except for [company logos](/credits), content on this website is under a [Creative Commons Attribution-ShareAlike 4.0 license](https://creativecommons.org/licenses/by-sa/4.0).
+In short, this means you are free to copy, redistribute, and adapt this work as long as you attribute the original source and, if you make adaptations, share your new work under a ShareAlike license.

+**[An always up-to-date JSON file](/api/api.json) is available** which, for each of the services on this website, contains: the name(s), link to the page on this website, opt-out link(s), and opt-out instructions.

 ### Contact me